 Shana R. Goetsch's art frequently involves themes of social justice, empowerment, love, loss and bereavement; she began painting in 1989 after witnessing the murder of her mother.
 Often using words, cultural references or found objects, she injects personal voice, history and memory into her pieces.
-Originally from southeastern Wisconsin, Goetsch's work has appeared in numerous exhibitions throughout Wisconsin, Virginia, Maryland, Arizona, New York, Washington D.C. and British Columbia, Canada.
-She received her MFA and MA in Community Arts from the Maryland Institute College of Art (MICA), and her BFA in Painting, with a minor in Printmaking from the Milwaukee Institute of Art & Design (MIAD).
+Originally from southeastern Wisconsin, Goetsch's work has appeared in numerous exhibitions nationally, and is held in private collections.
+She received her MFA and MA in Community Arts from the Maryland Institute College of Art (MICA), and her BFA in Painting, with a minor in Printmaking from the Milwaukee Institute of Art & Design.

 Goetsch is an artist and educator in the Baltimore, Maryland area.
-She is currently Adjunct Faculty at MICA, teaching First Year Experience - FORUM, as well as being Senior Adjunct Faculty in the Arts & Humanities Division at Howard Community College, with courses in Three-Dimensional Art & Design, Sculpture I, Two-Dimensional Art & Design, Drawing I, and Women, Art and Culture.
-As a community arts facilitator, she has worked with a variety of neighborhoods, schools and art centers within Baltimore City, including: City Arts, Better Waverly's 901 Arts, Jubilee Arts, Baltimore City Public Schools, Access Art, Asylee Women Enterprise, BSO OrchKids and Creative Alliance at the Patterson.
+She is currently Adjunct Faculty at MICA (FYE & MFACA), and Master Adjunct Faculty at Howard Community College, teaching traditional, online and hybrid arts and humanities courses.
+As a community arts facilitator, Shana has worked with neighborhoods, schools and art centers within Baltimore City, including: City Arts, Better Waverly's 901 Arts, Jubilee Arts, Baltimore City Public Schools, Access Art, Asylee Women Enterprise, Power Inside, BSO OrchKids, and Creative Alliance at the Patterson.
 From 2013 - 2020, she served as the Founding Director of The Feminist Art Project chapter in Baltimore (TFAPB), a local non-profit organization.